-Upkeep is one of the most important things you can do for your luscious locks, it doesn’t matter if you have curly hair, thin hair, oily hair, dry hair, or any other type of hair—certain hair care tips are truly universal Here are my main hair care takeaways for all my lovely ladies.
+Upkeep is one of the most important things you can do for your luscious locks, it doesn’t matter if you have curly hair, thin hair, oily hair, dry hair, or any other type of hair—certain hair care tips are truly universal.
+Here are my main hair care takeaways for all my lovely ladies.
 Enjoy!

 HAIR CARE TIP #1: CONDITION CORRECTLY

-HAIR CARE TIP #2: BE EXTRA THOROUGH WITH RINSING
+HAIR CARE TIP #2: Rinse, Rinse, RINSE

 HAIR CARE TIP #3: SHAMPOO IS FOR THE SCALP